 №5: Client communication

 Whatever project you’re working on, communication with clients is an essential part of your professional life.
-The point of media asset management software is that you can give access to your files to anyone, including external stakeholders that are not a part of your company.
+The point of marketing content asset management software is that you can give access to your digital content to anyone, including external stakeholders that are not a part of your company.
 In terms of design, it opens many new possibilities.
-Cooperation with your teammates is much easier since you know your team much better, you know what to expect of them, you know how to communicate with them.
+Cooperation with your teammates is much easier since you know your creative team much better, you know what to expect of them, you know how to communicate with them.
 In a case with clients, you do not know them that well unless it’s a long-term returning customer.
-Their feedback is vital for the project and much harder to deal with, so a system that would save their responses and convey them to you would be invaluable.
+Their feedback is vital for the project and much harder to deal with, so a digital asset management system that would save their responses and convey them to you would be invaluable.

 №6: Version history